mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 ### Train local staff members to assist with customer support

-* **Result**: Local staff members are answering ~50% of support emails
+* **Result**: Local staff members are answering ~50% of support emails.
 * **Grade**: A-

 We now have a shared support queue using [HelpScout](https://www.helpscout.com/).
-There are still plenty of requests where nobody else has the context and technical background yet, but it's great to have help on about half the requests.
+There are still plenty of cases where I'm the only one with the context or technical background to handle the request, but it's great to have help on about half the requests.

+It's also fantastic to take myself out of the critical path on time-sensitive inquiries, like when a customer places an order and then follows up quickly to tell use they entered the wrong shipping address.
+Before HelpScout, I slowed the process down because I'd have to ferry messages between the customer and TinyPilot's fulfillment staff, but now the fulfillment staff get the requests directly and can handle them independently.

 ### Start development on a monthly service-based software complement to TinyPilot

-* **Result**: Paused development after a tepid user reception
+* **Result**: I've paused development after a tepid user reception.
 * **Grade**: C-

 I [published a preview](https://tinypilotkvm.com/blog/tinypilot-cloud-waitlist) of a service called TinyPilot Cloud and offered signups for early access.
 There wasn't enough interest from users, so I've paused the project for now.